w314/notes/javaNotes/sqlNotes.md

 #### `WHERE` Clause

+`WHERE` filters and extracts only records that match condition

+- if using an aggregate function, WHERE filters before it is called
+- `HAVING` is used only if an aggregate function is called
+- HAVING filters after the function call

 > Why would I use the WHERE clause?

 The `WHERE` clause is not only used in `SELECT` statements, it is also used in `UPDATE`, `DELETE` as well

 FILTERING: The filtering clause of a select statement is a `WHERE` clauses that defines how selected rows are filtered from the table.

+##### WHERE Clause Operators

-WHERE` clauses use **logical operators** to select records that meet specific conditions.
+WHERE` clauses use to select records that meet specific conditions:

+- logical operators
+- comparison operators
+- matching operators

+Operators:

 - `AND` true if both boolean expresions evaluate to true
 - `IN` true if the operand is included in a list of expressions